Christmas week has started!

 School is out of session, Christmas is only days away, and everyone is hustling and bustling with the busyness of the Christmas season…

 Oh, Christmas Week!
 You have so much potential!
 You hold the hopes of merriment, joy, happiness, hopefulness, and much goodness.
 But there is a dark side to this potential.
-Because as sure as we may be that THIS Christmas will be the one, the one where the question is finally popped, or when that one gift is finally given, or that one relationship is renewed, we open ourselves up to the possibility that the questions will not be asked and may never be, that the nice gift we’ve been waiting for is still beyond the budget, and that relationship will never be the same as it was.
+Because as sure as we may be that THIS Christmas will be the one, the one where the question is finally popped, or when fun gifts are given, or that one relationship is renewed, we open ourselves up to the possibility that the questions will not be asked and may never be, that the nice gift we’ve been waiting for is still beyond the budget, and that relationship will never be the same as it was.
 And this dashing, or perhaps, crumbling, or maybe just slight ebbing away of what we were planning can create in us a holiday melancholy.

 Most of us, are beyond the point where we can longer hear Santa’s bell.
 Some of us are near the spot where Christmas is turning into a burden rather than a joy, especially when our well-laid plans are interrupted by sickness or some other unexpected trouble.

 This is the week where we can feel duped by the Christmas spirit, much like Cub fans who year after year let hope for a pennant spring up again only to be dashed in the early autumn.
 We may have started this season with a renewed hope.
 “Maybe this Christmas my plans will actually fall into place!
 I might actually get my family photos out this year.
 Maybe this Christmas my kids will appreciate their presents!
 Maybe this year our family meal will be peaceful!”
 This is the week where those hopes are laid on the line and put to the test.